gdfekaris/jcee/README.md

 ## A blockchain app for trading card game creators.

 JCEE manages card ownership and rarity for your game's players.
-The app is still in development, so check back here later for more info.
+The app is still in development, so check here later for more info.